How does lucerastat work?

-Fabry disease patients are unable to make the enzyme alpha-galactosidase A because of a mutation in the gene that contains the information to make this enzyme.
+Fabry disease patients are unable to make the enzyme alpha-galactosidase A because of a mutation in the gene (GLA) that contains the information to make this enzyme.
 Alpha-galactosidase A is necessary to break down fat molecules called globotriaosylceramide (Gb3 or GL-3).
-Without the enzyme, Gb3 builds up inside cells and causes damage that leads to the symptoms of Fabry.
+Without the enzyme, Gb3 builds up inside cells and damages them, leading to disease symptoms.

-Lucerastat is a small molecule called an “iminosugar,” which is almost identical to a sugar, except for the substitution of a nitrogen atom in place of an oxygen atom.
-It inhibits the production of another enzyme, glucosylceramide synthase, which plays a role in the production of Gb3.
-With less glucosylceramide synthase, less Gb3 is produced, reducing build-up even in the absence of alpha-galactosidase A.
+Lucerastat is a small molecule called an “iminosugar,” and is almost identical to a sugar molecule except for the substitution of a nitrogen atom in place of an oxygen atom.
+It is designed to block production of another enzyme, glucosylceramide synthase, which plays a role in the production of Gb3.
+With less glucosylceramide synthase, less Gb3 is produced, and its build-up is lower even in the absence of alpha-galactosidase A.

 Lucerastat in clinical trials

-Lucerastat has been tested in three Phase 1 clinical trials in healthy volunteers to assess its safety, tolerability, and how the body absorbs and processes the medication.
-These trials showed that the medication was well-tolerated and did not cause any serious adverse events.
+Lucerastat has been tested in three Phase 1 clinical trials in healthy volunteers to assess its safety, tolerability, and pharmacokinetics (movement in the body) at various doses.
+These trials showed that the medication was well-tolerated at all doses and did not cause any serious adverse events.

-Lucerastat also has been tested in a Phase 1 trial (NCT02930655) in Fabry disease patients who were being treated with enzyme replacement therapy (ERT).
-This small, open-label exploratory trial included 10 participants who received Lucerastat in addition to ERT and four participants who received ERT only.
-The results showed that plasma levels of Gb3 and related fats decreased significantly in the Lucerastat group.
-In addition, the medication was well-tolerated, suggesting that Lucerastat has a potential for clinical use in Fabry disease patients.
+Lucerastat was also tested in a Phase 1 clinical trial (NCT02930655) in Fabry patients who were being treated with enzyme replacement therapy (ERT).
+This small, open-label exploratory trial included 10 people who were given oral lucerastat in addition to ERT, and four who received ERT only.
+Its results showed that levels of Gb3 and related fats in the blood decreased significantly in the lucerastat group.
+The medication was also well-tolerated by adults with Fabry disease.

 Fabry Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.